Looking for some fun facts about photography? Look no further. We have 25 weird and wonderful photography facts crammed into one article.

-The asphalt, commonly known as Bitumen, was a black viscous liquid that was light-sensitive.
+The asphalt was commonly known as Bitumen.
+It was a black viscous liquid that was light-sensitive.

-8. The Most Popular Subjects for Photography During the 1800s Weren’t Alive
+8. The Most Popular Subjects for Photography in the 1800s Weren’t Alive

-This might surprise you, but one of the most popular subjects were dead bodies.
-This was a way to record the memory and physical appearance of the family member.
+A surprising photography fact is that one of the most popular subjects used to be dead bodies.
+This was a way to record the memory and physical appearance of the deceased family member.